fctoibm/mcmpak1.3/README.md

 ### Execute the Playbook ###

-This play book will create Application Pak Helper VM guest on KVM Host.
+This play book will create MCM Pak Helper VM guest on KVM Host.
 The new VM will access the OCP servers and  public network access to download yum packages.

 > **NOTE:** If the client is already available, please proceed to option 3.